DashieTM/pycol/documentation.typ

   "PySnake",
   "Miniproject",
   doc,
-  [ #image("img/Pytorch_logo.png", width: 70%) ],
+  [ #image("img/PyTorch_logo.png", width: 70%) ],
   [ #image("img/pygame_logo.png", width: 70%) ]
 )

 #section[Introduction]
-For this project, we decided to test reinforcement learning with Pytorch on a small game made with PyGame.\
+For this project, we decided to test reinforcement learning with PyTorch on a small game made with PyGame.\
 As a starting point to learn from, we used this tutorial on Youtube: #link("https://www.youtube.com/watch?v=L8ypSXwyBds&list=WL&index=26")[Link to video]\
-The video explains the steps needed to create an agent for the snake game, which we will adapt to work for our own game.
+The video explains the steps needed to create an agent for the snake game, which we adapted to work for our own game.

 #section[Tooling]
-We decided to use Pytorch in particular to see both the differences to Tensorflow and to get better support for other GPU vendors such as AMD or Intel.\
+We decided to use PyTorch in particular to see both the differences to TensorFlow and to get better support for other GPU vendors such as AMD or Intel.\
 The game engine was a simple choice as it is also written in python, and therefore offers easy setup and integration with the agent.\
 For a bigger game, it would be a better choice to use an established game engine, or at least a non-interpreted programming language for better performance.

 #subsection[Problems]
-While Pytorch does support other vendors, these vendors themselves do not necessarily support GPU compute.\
+While PyTorch does support other vendors, these vendors themselves do not necessarily support GPU compute.\
 We also had to face this issue as AMD only supports very specific cards on very specific platforms.\
-This would mean that one would still have to potentially fall-back to using Nvidia.
+This would mean that one would still have to potentially fall back to using Nvidia.

-#subsection("Usage of Pytorch")
+#subsection("Usage of PyTorch")
-Pytorch is very similar in usage to Tensorflow with a few different terms being used.\
+PyTorch is very similar in usage to TensorFlow with a few different terms being used.\
-In general one can just import partial packages, which will then do the vast majority of the heavy lifting.\
+In general, one can just import partial packages, which will then do the vast majority of the heavy lifting.\
 E.q.
-Noone implements their own model by hand, instead we can just call functions from Pytorch that provide us functionality such as relu.
+No one implements their own model by hand, instead we can just call functions from PyTorch that provide us functionality such as relu.

 #subsection("Costs")
-In our case, both the game egine and the machine learning library are free and open source, meaning anyone can go ahead and create a game with an AI by simply using their own time.\
+In our case, both the game engine and the machine learning library are free and open source, meaning anyone can go ahead and create a game with an AI by simply using their own time.\
-In terms of learning, Pytorch might not be as well known as Tensorflow, but there are already tons of tutorials and other resources on the internet, which will help you get started with this library.\
+In terms of learning, PyTorch might not be as well known as TensorFlow, but there are already tons of tutorials and other resources on the internet, which will help you get started with this library.\

 #section[Making Of]
 #subsection[The Game]